Woodcarving Opportunities

 California Carvers Guild – Locations of all California Carvers Guild (CCG) Chapters

-Santa Clara Valley Carvers – CCG Chapter 1, Los Gatos / Campbell / San Jose area
+Santa Clara Valley Carvers – CCG Chapter 1, Los Gatos / San Jose area

 Tri-Valley Wood Carvers – CCG Chapter 5, Pleasanton / Livermore area